-We use five main data sources: (1) loan authorizations by EXIM; (2) an annual panel of origin country-by-product-by-destination country-level exports; (3) firm balance sheets and outcomes from Compustat; (4) firm-level transaction-level export data from Datamyne, and (5) additional firm-level variables from various sources.
+We use four main data sources: (1) loan authorizations by EXIM; (2) an annual panel of origin country-by-product-by-destination country exports; (3) firm-level transaction-level (product-bydestination) export data from Datamyne; (4) firm-level variables from various sources including balance sheets and outcomes from Compusta.

 EXIM authorization data.
 We use comprehensive records of EXIM loan authorizations and disbursements originating from 2007 to 2022, obtained from a FOIA request.
 These records include the date of authorization, the amount disbursed, the export product, and the exporting firm.
+Products are reported at the NAICS-4 level so we convert to HS-4 using the concordances provided by Pierce and Schott (2012).